astropy/photutils/docs/user_guide/aperture.rst

 the time.
 Including them lets the positive and negative noise cancel on average, which keeps the centroid and the shape properties nearly unbiased.
 For a faint source the image moments can be too noisy to define a shape.
-In that case the ``'undefined_shape'`` flag is set or the covariance-derived shape properties are NaN.
+The ``'undefined_shape'`` flag is set when the net flux is not positive or when the second-order moments are not positive semidefinite, in which case the covariance-derived shape properties are NaN.
+The centroid of such a source is not bounded by the aperture, and the ``'centroid_outside'`` flag is set when it lies outside the aperture bounding box.

 The input ``sum_method`` and ``subpixels`` keywords are used to determine the aperture-mask method only for the sum-related properties: